sotoplatero/apologify/src/content/articles/write-apology-letter-friend-not-reliable/index.md

 >
 > I want to start by saying how truly sorry I am for missing your graduation ceremony.
 I know how much this day meant to you, and my absence may have hurt you.
 There is no excuse for not being there to celebrate such a significant milestone in your life.
 I value our friendship and regret letting you down.
 >
 > I want to make it up to you.
 How about we plan a dinner together, just the two of us?
 I want to hear all about your accomplishments and help celebrate you the right way.
-I promise to be more reliable going forward, and I’m committed to being there for you as a true friend.
+I promise to be more reliable going forward, and I'm committed to being there for you as a true friend.
 >
 > Sincerely,
 > [Your Name]